TanveerAliS/react-todo-app/README.md

 > A React + Redux powered todo app.

 **Hey!** :blush: This is TODO React Application.
-If you find any tips, please share them with me and let me know what can pe improved.
+If you find any tips, please share them with me and let me know what can be improved.

 ## :cloud: Installation